LEG AP VIEW X-RAY SCAN

 Procedure for Taking a LEG AP VIEW X-RAY SCAN

-3. Radiographer instructions: Hold still for 2–3 seconds while the X-ray is taken.
+3. Hold still for <1 second while the image is captured.

 Caution Before Taking the Test